giselaortt/giselaortt.github.io/pages/blog.md

 [//]: # and this is how to link a post on the page
 [//]: # - [<u>Testando</u>](../_posts/2020-02-26-flake-it-till-you-make-it.md):test

-[//]: # this is how i can link another page in this page, even if its not in my page tree
+[//]: # this is how i can link another page in this page folder, even if its not in my page tree
 [//]: # - [<u>test 2</u>](books.md): test

 check out my first post!